Techyte/QOTD-Bot/README.md

 # QOTD Discord Bot

+ THIS README IS UP TO DATE AS OF QOTD v1.4

 Wrote a whole nice README and it got deleted so here is the jist of it:

 - Use this howver you want (See LICENCE for more details)